isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 The Headless Server is accessed through an instance of the class __HeadlessServerConnector__.
 Instances of this class are created with the URL of the Headless Server.
 It executes requests using a Spring Rest Template which is responsible for converting the returned JSON into Java objects.

 The GraphQL is passed in JSON format as payload for these requests.
-This JSON is generated through the template classes __SearchQuery__ and __ContentQuery__.
+This JSON is generated through the utility classes __SearchQuery__ and __ContentQuery__.

-Every call generates an instance of __QueryResponseDocument__ which contains the content or the search results.
+Every call generates an instance of __QueryResponseDocument__ which contains the content details or the search results.

 #### Class _SearchQuery_

-The class __SearchQuery__ generates a JSON string with a GraphQL query to retrieve all assets of a specific type from a specific site.
-It requires the parameters __sideId__ and __type__ which are then replaced inside the query template.
+The class __SearchQuery__ generates a JSON string with a GraphQL query to retrieve all assets of a specific type from a specific CoreMedia site.
+It requires the parameters __sideId__ and __type__ which are then replaced inside the query template string.

 For example, for __siteId__ "abffe57734feeee" and __type_ "CMPicture" the YAML of the GraphQL query would look like this: